-From small Gold Coast brand to global fast fashion label, Princess Polly is “Not Good Enough” for people and the planet, but is doing some “Good” for animals.
-This article is based on the Princess Polly rating published in June 2022.
+From small Gold Coast, Australia brand to global fast fashion label, Princess Polly is “Not Good Enough” for people and the planet, but is doing some “Good” for animals.
+This article is based on the Princess Polly rating published in July 2023.

 Successful but not quite sustainable

 What started as a small brand on the Gold Coast of Australia in 2010, Princess Polly has since expanded to a global market by pumping out thousands of trendy styles that seem to hit the mark for young women—at least on the looks front.
 By tapping into this youth market, as well as the world of Instagram and TikTok influencers and celebrities, Princess Polly has made this transformation from small Aussie startup to full-on fast fashion company.

 With products inspired by “the latest trends in fashion, street style, and pop culture”, the brand prides itself on being “the go-to for all the newest looks”.
 At the same time, it states it is “dedicated to better understanding [its] supply chain, supplies operations, and manufacturing processes to ensure [the suppliers] meet [its] standards”.